matt-erhart/lab/micro.md

+react-intersection-observer

 add comment
+segment and then comment
-scrollTo + view on canvas
+view on canvas / isMainreader

-decide if scale or resize
-  - scale faster but lines will be thick smooth scroll 2h
+scrollTo on props
+virtual pdf

+scale to redux
+existing viewboxes

 widthScale1, heightScale1
 scale with redux